 ARAPUNI TO WAIPAPA (Detour, this section has been closed and a detour put in place) 34.7 kms, 3-4 hours

 Leaving Arapuni Village you cross the dam then along Arapuni Rd heading toward Rotognata Rd, Mangare Rd, Huirimu Rd, a slow and gradual climb until you reach Waipapa Rd then its a swift decent to Waipapa Dam 14kms from the turn off to the dam.

 WAIPAPA TO MANGAKINO 20KMS, 2-3 hours, Grade 3 (Advanced) - The trail follows the road heading south for a couple of kilometres along the Waipapa Dam; it then leaves the road and descends into a beautiful bush lined gully.
 Following the river there are a few steep inclines, then into pine plantation this trail takes you past the Maraetai Dam and on into the small township of Mangakino

 MANGAKINO TO WHAKAMARU 13 kms, 1.5-2 hours, Grade 2 (Intermediate) - This section starts at Mangakino Recreation Reserve at the end of Lake Rd on the lake front.
 Heading south hugging the shores of Lake Maraetai you will have a pristine lake on one side and beautiful Waikato farmland on the other.

 This trail takes you to Whakamaru Dam, here as you re-join the road you can either turn right and cycle along the path to Whakamaru Village for refreshment or turn left and after crossing the Dam begin on the Whakamaru section.

 The trail veers close to the road at times and then back along beside the Lake.
-Dunhams Reserve is approx half way along and then there is a combination of native bush and pine forest to the car park adjacent to State Highway one at Atiamuri.
+Dunhams Reserve is approx half way along and then there is a combination of native bush and pine forest to the car park at Ataimuri Village.